-Date of Birth License No (If SSN, list last 4 digits)

-One of the following MUST be checked:

-0 three years: my license has not been suspended, I have not been iving violations, nor have I been convicted of any offense related to the s.

-0 I do truthfully state that in the past three years I have been issued a ticket or citation for the following violations related to the use or operation of a motor vehicle (list):

-Type of violation: Date:

-Type of violation: Date:

-Type of violation: Date:

-PERM INCLU ITTED BY THIS AGREEMENT MENTS OR THE USE OF A LIBRARY OWNED VEHICLE NOT WILL RESULT IN DISCIPLINARY ACTION UP TO AND QUIRE ME TO ASSUME THE FULL LEGAL AND FINANCIAL

-Emplo vee Date
+ıntorma ation and motor vehicle driving record and d willingly offer the following license information: Date of Birth License No (If SSN, list last 4 digits) One of the following MUST be checked: 0 I do truthfully state that in the past three convicted of any alcohol related driving use or operation of a motor vehicle.
+0 I do truthfully state that in the past three violations related to the use or operation citation for the following Type of violation: Date: Type of violation: Date: Type of violation: Date: PERM INCLU ERSTAND THAT FALSE STATEMENT WILL ITTED BY THIS AGREEMENT WILL UDING TERMINATION AND REQUIEQUENCES OF MY ACTIONS.
+L RESULT IN DISCIPLINARY AC CTION UP TO AND